Brianmanden/SpectreConsoleApps/SplitViewCommander/Notes.md

 ## My take on a two panel file commander using [Spectre Console](https://spectreconsole.net/)

-Work In Progess :)
+### Work In Progess :)

+* 2023-10-10 Refactored main program.
+Worked on sets of styles (WIP)
-2023-10-04 Some images have been added to the Assets folder for inspiration on which features to implement.
+* 2023-10-04 Some images have been added to the Assets folder for inspiration on which features to implement.

 ---